holingoko/linguistica/readme.md

 at runtime, and numbers within curly braces {0}, {1}, etc. indicate order of substitutions.
 Order will likely need to be reversed for right-to-left languages.
 ## Add New Application Theme:

+Note that these are not normal Qt style sheets as they have been set up as python format strings to allow the user to change the font independent of the style.
+It is recommended to leave the font substitution lines unchanged.
+Otherwise, font choices made by the user in settings will be overridden by the theme-specified font.